- Highly sought after village

 The quiet and tranquil gardens wrap around from front to back with a sheltered patio area to the front which enjoys lovely views and sunsets in the summer months.
 There is lawn to the front and side with a pathway taking you around to the rear garden which has been designated for raised veg beds and a greenhouse.
 There is gated access to the rear and side with a pathway that leads back down to the parking area.

-Box is a thriving village with a strong community spirit and an excellent range of local facilities, which include an outstanding primary/junior school, doctors' surgery, post office, one pub and a restaurant, butchers, pharmacy, small supermarket, one cafe, two churches and a recreation ground which hosts a number of local events, including the famous Box Rocks music event.
+Box is a thriving village with a strong community spirit and an excellent range of local facilities, which include an outstanding primary school, doctor's surgery, post office, three pubs and a restaurant, butchers, pharmacy, garage/convenience store, small supermarket, two cafes, church and a recreation ground which hosts a number of local events, including the famous Box Rocks music event.
 A Budgens and fuel station is in nearby Ashley.
-Communications include a regular bus service into Bath city centre and surrounding villages, a direct line to London Paddington, Bristol and South Wales from Chippenham and Bath Spa Railway Stations.
-Work has been completed on electrification on the railway line with a planned 50% increase in the amount of trains per hour to London from Bristol.
-The M4 Motorway junction 18 and 17 are both easily accessible.
+Communications include a regular bus service into Bath city centre and surrounding villages, a direct line to London Paddington, Bristol and South Wales from Chippenham and Bath Spa Railway Stations which as of late 2015 should have had electrification of the lines completed.
+The M4 Motorway junction 18 and 17 which are both easily accessible.